Querylight TS Demo

 • Geo search for location-aware content

-• Lightweight vector search for similarity and recommendation features
+• Dense vector search for similarity and recommendation features

 • Semantic search over chunked content